james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/generics/index.md

 val trainerOfDogs: Trainer[Dog] = new Trainer[Animal]
 ```

-Hopefully with the above example, you can see where a contra-variant list makes a bit more sense.
+Hopefully with the above example, you can see where a contravariant list makes a bit more sense.

 # Bounded Types

-**Bounded types** in Scala generics allow you to use generic classes only for certain types.
+[Bounded types](https://apiumhub.com/tech-blog-barcelona/scala-type-bounds/) in Scala generics allow you to _use generic classes only for certain types_.
 Those types are are either a **subclass** or a **superclass** of a different type.
 For example:

 ```scala
 class Cage[A <: Animal]